Create the perfect window treatment in just five easy steps

 If you need a longer pole, you can buy kits up to 360cm long where poles come in two halves joined with a connector at the central bracket.

 If using curtain rings, you’ll need one ring for each 10cm of pole.
 Tracks come in 125cm, 150cm and 175cm lengths.

 4. Deal with awkward windows and bays

-Tracks work well in bay windows, but if you want poles, try Walcot House and The Bradley Collection, which offer a pole-bending service.
+Tracks work well when dressing a bay window, but if you want poles try Walcot House and The Bradley Collection, which offer a pole-bending service.
 On the high street, Next and B&Q sell good-value poles with adjustable bendy corners.